georgepsarakis/pgsafemigrate/README.md

 `pgsafemigrate` assumes all statements are wrapped in a transaction, unless the `sql-migrate` `notransaction` command is defined.

+## Rules

+### High Availability

+#### high-availability-alter-column-not-null-exclusive-lock

+Setting a column as NOT NULL acquires an exclusive lock on the table until the constraint is validated on all table rows.
+#### high-availability-avoid-non-concurrent-index-creation

+Non-concurrent index creation will not allow writes while the index is being built.

+#### high-availability-avoid-non-concurrent-index-drop

+Non-concurrent index drop will not allow writes while the index is being built.

+#### high-availability-avoid-required-column

+Newly added columns must either define a default value or be nullable.

+#### high-availability-avoid-table-rename

+Renaming a table can cause errors in previous application versions.

+### Maintainability

+#### maintainability-describe-new-column-with-comment

+Newly added columns should also include a COMMENT for documentation purposes.

+#### maintainability-indexes-name-is-required

+Indexes should be explicitly named.

+### Transactions

+#### transactions-concurrent-index-operation-cannot-be-executed-in-transaction

+Concurrent index operations cannot be executed inside a transaction.

+#### transactions-index-if-not-exists-missing

+Creating/removing an index outside of a transaction without an IF (NOT) EXISTS option can cause a migration to not be idempotent.

+#### transactions-no-nested-transactions

+Nested transactions are not supported in PostgreSQL.

 ## Contributing

 ### Adding New Rules